Candida Martinelli's Italophile Site

 He had another nickname given by many people, Brutus Lorenzino, and this bust of Brutus,

-one of the men who killed Caesar, is by Michelangelo from
+one of the men who betrayed Caesar and killed him, is by Michelangelo from

 1540.
 It's said Michelangelo was inspired by Lorenzaccio when he